This post may contain affiliate links. Please read our disclosure policy.

 Every since my son was diagnosed with a peanut allergy, we have been trying to find a way to enjoy our favorite holiday cookie without the peanut butter.
 I made them with Cookie Butter a few years ago, and they were pretty good.
 These Oatmeal Blossoms are my second attempt.
 I’d say they were a smashing success!

-The key to these cookies, of any flavor, is how you add the kisses on top.
-You have to pull the cookies out as just the right time and place the kiss on top quickly, smooshing down just the center as the edges crack ever so slightly.
-You’ll here a slight release as you press down.
+- How do you add the kisses to the kiss cookies?
+The key is to pull the cookies out of the oven at just the right time and place the kiss on top quickly, slightly smooshing down just the center as the edges crack ever so slightly.
+You’ll hear a slight release as you press down.
 This is good!

-The next key (and this is a big one) is you want to put the cookies back into the over just long enough for the chocolate to get soft, not melt at all.
+- Bake them twice and watch them closely.
+The next important tip (and this is a big one) is you want to put the cookies back into the over just long enough for the chocolate to get soft, but not melt at all.
 When they come back out of the oven in a couple of minutes the chocolate will retain it’s “kiss”shape.
 This is what you want!
+As they cool, the chocolate will adhere to the kiss cookies.

 - 2 cups all-purpose flour